The flashing amber lamps aside pedestrian crossings in Britain, are known as Belisha beacons...

 From Sourbugger's Stansted page :

-The Stansted express train to London (Liverpool Street)is a disgusting rip-off at TWENTY FOUR pounds return in cattle class. (or express class as they call it).
+The Stansted express train to London (Liverpool Street)is a disgusting rip-off at TWENTY FOUR pounds ONE-WAY. (or express class as they call it).

 It certainly is not a sleek, aerodynamic, high-speed train either.